-Vancouver offers a variety of indoor activities such as museums, art galleries, and theaters, providing opportunities for cultural experiences even in inclement weather.
+Vancouver offers a variety of indoor activities, such as museums, art galleries, and theatres, providing opportunities for cultural experiences even in inclement weather.

 Additionally, February is an ideal time to enjoy winter sports and outdoor activities in the nearby mountains, such as skiing, snowboarding, or snowshoeing.